-The 2020-2021 Free Application for Federal Student Aid (FAFSA) became available on October 1, 2019.
-To be considered for financial aid, you must be accepted to the university and have a processed and valid FAFSA on file with the Office of Financial Aid & Student Employment by March 1.
-It is recommended that you submit your FAFSA as early as possible in order to meet the deadline and use a non-high school affiliated email address.
-Be advised that it takes 3-5 business days for your FAFSA to be processed and received by Western.
+The 2020-2021 Free Application for Federal Student Aid (FAFSA) becomes available on October 1.
+To be considered for financial aid, you must be accepted to the university and have a processed and valid FAFSA on file by March 1.
+It is recommended that you submit your FAFSA as early as possible in order to meet the deadline and use a non-high school affiliated email address on your application.
+Be advised that is takes 3-5 business days for your FAFSA to be processed and received by WCSU.

 How to Apply

 - Create an FSA ID for the student and parent (as applicable) at fsaid.ed.gov – the FSA ID serves as your electronic signature